General advice for students, staff and visitors

 - Give your friends a virtual tour of where you live and introduce them to any housemates or pets that you have!

-All students are also invited to join the Staying In community support group via Zoom between 2pm - 3pm every Wednesday.
-It is hosted by the Centre for Wellbeing and Friends - please email firstname.lastname@example.org for a link to join the group.
+All students are also invited to join the Contagious Conversations community support group via Zoom between 2pm–3pm every Wednesday.
+It is a chance to have a catch up and speak to other students and share any tips.

 - Oakleaf are live-streaming one wellbeing related activity per day, such as Tai Chi or Mindfulness, via a group chat.